snowyuki31/slack-paper-notification/README.md

-# New Paper Notification Tool working on AWS Lambda
+# Paper Notification Tool working on AWS Lambda

 This is a function for AWS lambda to search new papers everyday on Microsoft Academic, fetch them to AWS SQS and send notifications to Slack.